 “Because we wouldn’t be able to survive without them.”

 “Because we eat meat.”

-You just came up 5 different issues, and five different answers to those issues….for a five year old.
+You just came up 5 different issues, and five different answers to those issues….for a five-year-old.
 Now, let’s take a more ADULT approach.
 Let’s say you write a blog for health food.

-“Why should I eat healthy?”
+“Why should I eat healthily?”

 “Because you’ll lose weight.”

 “Why do I want to lose weight?”